yurizhuravel/oystercard/README.md

 ### Oyster card ###

-This is a London Oyster card simulator.
+This is a London Oystercard simulator.